We all do it. Fuss. Bicker. Squabble. And we usually do it with the people we literally love the most.

 To which your partner angrily replies… “What’s done is done.
 I can’t believe you still bring that up.”

 Trust and forgiveness.

 In these fights, effort needs to be made in moving beyond hurt feelings for past grievances so that trust can be rebuilt.
 This may mean addressing your own prior actions and expressing remorse to your partner, whether the pain was intentional or not.
-One or both of you may hold a grudge – and old wounds may never quite heal.
+One or both of you may tend to hold a grudge where old wounds may never quite heal.
 Trust takes vulnerability – and if you’re in self-protective mode, you’re far from vulnerable.

 3. The If-You’d-Just-Be-More-Like-Me Fight.

 He says…”When I am with the kids, this doesn’t happen.”

 She says, “I don’t see why you have to take all that time to do the simplest of things.“

 This is judgement, or even contempt.
 Dr. John Gottman, in his excellent research on couples, tells us that contempt is the number one communication quality that kills a relationship.
 Honoring the differences between you, and acknowledging each other’s strengths, is vital.
 Recognize you each bring something special and important to the relationship, and that this can help each of you grow as individuals.

 4. The You’re-Wrong-And-I’m-Right Fight (or… Everyone Else Agrees With me…)

 Here’s another favorites.
 Ever hear… “That’s not what happened.
 You don’t know what you’re talking about.“